bright/new-www/content/blog/bright-inventions-turns-10-in-march-what-do-we-value-how-did-we-get-there.md

 ## You came to Bright Inventions 5 years ago when the team consisted of 8 people.
 Now we have over 70 team members.
 How did you increase these numbers with pretty small resources?

 That was simply hard work.
 I guess it is still hard work. 🙂 I was the very first “non-technical” person in the team.
 Apart from conducting recruitment activities, I had to build the whole brand awareness from scratch.
-Naturally, we had a website (then it looked completely different than now :D) and a few social media accounts but they weren’t managed on a daily basis.
+Naturally, we had a website (then it looked completely different than now 😁) and a few social media accounts but they weren’t managed on a daily basis.

 I was able to quickly build a marketing and HR strategy thanks to the fact that I worked closely with the co-founders of Bright. **I was engaged in every process in the company**.
 I quickly realised what kind of company Michał and Daniel wanted to build and what kind of people we needed on board. **The goal was to create a place where people can develop and enjoy what they do**.
 All that in a positive and responsible environment.